vigneshsenthil/Flask_Test/Desktop/Flask_Api/README.md

 Flask Healthcare API
-Using Flask to build a Restful API Server with Swagger document.
+Using Flask to build a Restful API

 Integration with
 Flask-SQLalchemy